hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-allsense.md

 | CO<sub>2</sub>       |                 |          ✓         |                 ✓                |                  ✓                 |
 | PIR/Presence         |                 |                    |                 *                |                 ✓ *                |

-* Due to limitations in payload length, these channels are not activated by default
+* Due to limitations in payload length, these sensors are not activated by default, see chapter "Optional Settings" to change that.

 ---